feinstein/firebase_user_stream/README.md

 ```

 You also can get the reloaded user as the return value of `reloadCurrentUser`, but in this case,
-the predicate will be ignored and the reloaded user will always be returned.
+the predicate will be ignored, and the reloaded user will always be returned.

 ```dart
 var user = await FirebaseUserReloader.reloadCurrentUser();